 I’ve been collecting various cases for my various cameras over the years and I stumbled upon this one.
 The J.B.
 Camera Grip-Case Pro for the Fujifilm X100T.

 I actually like really like the out-of-the-box thinking with their product design and this grip case for the X100 series is no exception.
-It’s a very cool concept and a well designed case but it does comes with few flaws.
+It’s a very cool concept and a well-designed case but it does come with a few flaws.

 J.B.
 Camera Grip Case Review – X100T

 I want to start by saying this is the best bang-for-the-buck camera case for the Fujifilm X100T.
 If you’re looking to only spend around fifty bucks, this is probably your best choice.

 It’s not a bad case, but it’s not a great case either.

 The grip case is made of some sort of synthetic material, they don’t really say and I can’t really tell exactly what it is.
 It doesn’t really feel like rubber, doesn’t smell like rubber either and that’s a huge plus.
 It kind of reminds me of Trex, that composite wood material you would use to build a deck.